Fredericcelerse/DataConsistency/README.md

 The jupyter notebook released on Kaggle is available here: https://www.kaggle.com/code/celerse/data-consistency

-If you have any comment, remark or question, do not hesitate to let a comment or to contact me directly, I would be happy to discuss on it directly with you !
+If you have any comments, remarks, or questions, do not hesitate to leave a comment or to contact me directly.
+I would be happy to discuss it directly with you !